 Title.
-Dir.
-Director’s First Name Last Name.
-Optionally you may add narr. (narrated by), perf. (performers), prod. (produced by), writ. (written by).
-Original release date, if relevant.
+Contributor(s)' information such as Directed by Director’s First Name Last Name, optionally you may add narrated by, performance by, produced by, written by the name(s) of the contributor(s), Original release date, if relevant.
 Distributor, Year of current release.
-Medium.

 Bioterror.
-Dir.
-Kirk Wolfinger.
-Prod. and Writer, Matthew Collins.
-WGBH Education Foundation, 2002.
-Videocassette.
+Directed by Kirk Wolfinger, produced and writtern by Matthew Collins, WGBH Education Foundation, 2002.

 Manufacturing Consent: Noam Chomsky and the Media.
-Dir. and Prod.
-Mark Achbar and Peter Wintonick.
-1992.
+Directed and produced by Mark Achbar and Peter Wintonick, 1992.
 Zeitgeist Films, 2002.
-DVD.

 The Tuxedo.
-Dir.
-Kevin Donovan.
-Prod.
-John H. Williams, and Adam Schroeder.
-Perf.
-Jackie Chan and Jennifer Love Hewitt.
-DreamWorks, 2002.
-Film.
+Directed by Kevin Donovan, produced by John H. Williams, and Adam Schroeder, performance by Jackie Chan and Jennifer Love Hewitt, DreamWorks, 2002.

-Artist, performer, composer, or conductor depending on which person is most responsible for the production or who you wish to emphasize.
-"Title of song" (if specifying.)
-Title of the recording (or the titles of the works included).
-Artist or artists (when distinct from a first-listed person or group).
-Manufacturer, year of issue (if the year is unknown, write n.d. ).
-Medium.
+Artist, performer, composer, or conductor depending on who is most responsible for the production.
+"Title of song" Title of the recording (or the titles of the works included), performance by name of artist or artists (when distinct from a first-listed person or group).
+Manufacturer, year of issue (if the year is unknown, leave it blank.).

 No composer shown:

 Lewiston, David.
-Fiestas of Peru: Music of the High Andes.
-LP.
-Nonesuch Records, 1972.
-Audiocassette.
+Fiestas of Peru: Music of the High Andes, Nonesuch Records, 1972.

 Composer and performer different: